keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 ## Calendar of Events/Tasks
 This can include subscription renewals, important dates/events in the office.

+Fall Semester:
+* In the Fall Semester, around the beginning of September, you will need to request graduation data and new student data from the IT department.
+* Gathering Chapel
+   * This chapel is one of the first chapel services of the Fall Semester.
+It highlights Southeastern's desire to GO and is the place that we introduce our lineup for mission trips to the students.
+   * You will help develop a form for this service and do whatever the director asks of you for this chapel.
+* HubSpot Renewal
+   * HubSpot renews on the 9th of November for 2023 to 2024.
+This is subject to change if we decide to renew early.
+You need to be aware of this date because you will be in charge of aiding the renewal process and communicating with HubSpot.\

 Spring Semester:
 * Global Missions Week
    * Typically the second week in February.
 All staff in the CGCS are expected to contribute.
 You will need to be present at all events and meetings about Global Missions Week.